sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ### Create a JSON Database and Resource

-In order to import a single JSON file we almost do the same:
+In order to import a single JSON file we almost use the same API:

 ```java
 // JSON-file to import.